7 Ways to Use Facebook to Promote Your Event

 To create an event go to your HOME page, click EVENTS in the left sidebar, click CREATE EVENT.

 After creating your event, there are still more features you can use to organize your event page and make it more interactive.

 Hosting: Whether you created an event or someone else did, anyone can be assigned as an admin to the event page to give them the same amount of control.
 You can also host multiple events and access them all on one page under the “hosting” option.

 Share: Don’t forget to share your event!
-You can invite friends, share on messenger or as a post.
+You can invite friends, and share on Messenger, or as a post.
 Some events need that extra push, so sharing might be the best way to do that.

 Each event you create comes with buttons for your guest to select, “Interested” or “Going.”
 That way you can view your guest list right from Facebook or see possible interested people and send more advertisements their way.

 Facebook recommends one post per day, any more and you run the risk of feeling to your followers.
-Two posts per day is considered high for an event or business page.
-The recommended time to post anywhere between 1:00 pm – 4:00 pm.
+Two posts per day are considered high for an event or business page.
+The recommended time to post is anywhere between 1:00 pm - 4:00 pm.

 Facebook Live and Stories

 Instagram is notorious for its live features and stories that appear at the top of the page, but did you know Facebook offers these same features?
 Facebook works the same way by putting your account at the top of your feed so your followers can’t miss it.

 If you are a fan of Instagram stories, you can also share those stories from your IG account directly to Facebook at the same time!
 Going live at your event, with featured artists, doing a giveaway, whatever the case, is another way to engage with your community and let them know you acknowledge their presence.